How to Engrave a Cutting Board

 Screenshot of selecting Open Plane and auto-measure in xTool Creative Space showing how to make an engraved cutting board that reads "Grandma's Kitchen".

 With the risers or riser base installed, choose Open Plane instead of Laser Flat.
-(Open Plane is used for processing thicker materials with the baseplate removed.)
+(Open Plane is for processing thicker materials with the baseplate removed.)

 Now we’re ready to begin engraving!